About DMRA – Frequently Asked Questions

 Q. Where can I get on Doe Mountain?

-A. Currently the only authorized entry point for OHV use is at the Doe Mountain Visitor Center at Harbin Hill Road.
+A. Currently the only authorized entry point is at the Doe Mountain Adventure Center at Harbin Hill Road.

 Q. How will I know what trails I may use?